Proposed Changes to Local Minimum Wage

 On Oct.
 14, 2025, the county commissioners held a public hearing to consider the future of Boulder County’s minimum wage.
 At the Oct.
 21 Business Meeting, the Boulder County Commissioners gave direction to staff to bring forward a draft ordinance to replace the county’s existing local minimum wage ordinance.

-County staff will draft an ordinance that reduces the county’s upcoming 2026 wage increase to 1.5% to align with the 2026 wage of the City of Boulder, with wages increasing by CPI beginning in 2027.
+The draft ordinance reduces the county’s upcoming 2026 wage increase to 1.5% to align with the 2026 wage of the City of Boulder, with wages increasing by the Consumer Price Index (CPI) beginning in 2027.

 Proposed wage schedule: